-Florida Association of Counties, Okaloosa-Walton Transportation Planning Organization (TPO), Fort Walton Beach Chamber of Commerce, Military Relations-Hurlburt Field, Choctaw Basin Alliance, Public Safety Council Committee and Okaloosa County’s Representative on Gulf Consortium (RESTORE Act), and Liaison to the 7th Special Forces Group (Airborne).
+Florida Association of Counties, Okaloosa-Walton Transportation Planning Organization (TPO), Fort Walton Beach Chamber of Commerce, Military Relations-Hurlburt Field, Choctaw Basin Alliance, Public Safety Council Committee and Okaloosa County Director on Gulf Consortium (RESTORE Act)

-Corrections, Human Resources/Risk Management, Fleet and Property Appraiser.
+Corrections, Human Resources/Risk Management, Fleet and County Extension.